marijnh/Eloquent-JavaScript/20_node.md

 After running `npm install`, ((NPM)) will have created a directory called `node_modules`.
 Inside that directory will be an `ini` directory, which contains the ((library)).
-When we run `node` and call `require("figlet")`, this library is loaded, and we can call its `text` method to draw some big letters.
+When we run `node` and call `require("ini")`, this library is loaded, and we can call its `parse` property to parse a configuration file.

-By default NPM installs packages into the current directory, rather than in a central place.
+By default NPM installs packages under the current directory, rather than in a central place.
 If you are used to other package managers, this may seem unusual, but it has advantages—it puts each application in full control of the packages it installs, and makes it easier to